-My top three tips to reduce soreness after a physical yoga practice (or post-workout in general):
+My top four tips to reduce soreness after a physical yoga practice (or post-workout in general):

 1) Work out regularly / Practice yoga daily

 If your legs hurt too much to climb stairs today, you are probably thinking “not fair! too late!” about this tip.
 The truth sometimes hurts (pun intended), but daily practice (yoga, or activity in general), with variety, is THE Best Way to Prevent soreness.
 The more regularly you work out in general, the more prepared your body will be to handle working out more.
 It’s a catch 22, so if the prospect of being sore stops you from exercising, know that you can start out on the path to a committed, regular exercise routine gently.
 (A home yoga practice is great for many reasons, my favorite being that it meets you exactly as you are that day.)

 2) Stay hydrated and fed (include essential electrolytes)

 If you are dehydrated before a workout, your body will have to put forth much more effort to maintain homeostasis, including a steady internal temperature, therefore your movements will be much less efficient.
 Muscular effort also creates waste products that need to be flushed out via urine or sweat.
 Electrolytes are something to consider replacing if your workout will last more than one hour (amazing coconut water powder exists!) or if your nutrition is sub-optimal (don’t let it be! lack of protein can also increase muscle soreness, so eat before or after).

 3) Keep moving